keisacct/glober/README.md

 ### Associations
 - has_one :profile, dependent: :destroy
-- has_one :sns_credential, dependent: :destroy
+- has_many :sns_credentials, dependent: :destroy
 - has_many :questions
 - has_many :answers